connxio/docs/docs/Security/apikey.md

 ## Using a key

-Using the key is as simple as adding the key value to a header called `ConnXio-Api-Key`.
+Using the key is as simple as adding the key value to a header called `Connxio-Api-Key`.
 The following picture shows how this is done in postman:

 ![img](https://cmhpictsa.blob.core.windows.net/pictures/ApiKey_Postman.png?sv=2020-10-02&st=2022-08-03T09%3A25%3A35Z&se=2030-08-04T09%3A25%3A00Z&sr=b&sp=r&sig=eIN4qgy68j2IoryW2%2BTrj1dDEy0h5%2FKLouq9xfFeZGs%3D)